sagorroy2003/Engineering-Mastery/prompt.md

+# ROLE

-You are a senior full-stack engineer, DevOps architect, and technical educator.
+You are a senior full-stack engineer, DevOps architect, system designer, and technical educator.

-I am building a public GitHub repository called "engineering-mastery".
+You are building a professional, production-grade public GitHub repository called:

+# engineering-mastery

+This repository is a complete curriculum for:

+> Full-Stack Mastery + DevOps Foundations

-Your task is to generate a complete, structured, professional learning repository from beginner to advanced level for:
+The goal is to train someone from beginner level to production-ready engineer.

-"Full-Stack Mastery + DevOps Basics"

-The repository must:
-- Be production-quality documentation
-- Be written clearly and professionally
-- Be structured for step-by-step learning
-- Include deep explanations (not shallow summaries)
+This must not be shallow.
+This must be deeply structured.
+This must teach systems thinking.
+This must reflect real-world professional practices.

+---

+# GLOBAL REQUIREMENTS

+For every section:

+- Use detailed Markdown formatting
+- Use clear hierarchical headings
-- Include diagrams (ASCII if necessary)
+- Use diagrams (ASCII if necessary)
-- Include real-world workflows
 - Include command examples
+- Include architecture diagrams
 - Include best practices
+- Include anti-patterns
+- Include debugging strategies
+- Include performance considerations
+- Include security considerations
+- Include scaling considerations
+- Include production mindset explanations
+- Include real-world scenarios
+- Include exercises
-- Include common mistakes
+- Include mini project suggestions
 - Include interview questions
-- Include practical exercises
-- Include mini project suggestions
-- Be suitable for public GitHub visibility so others can star and learn from it

-First, generate the complete folder structure exactly as below:
+Every topic must be explained:
+1. Conceptually
+2. Internally (how it works under the hood)
+3. Practically
+4. In production context

+Avoid summaries.
+Avoid surface-level explanations.
+Teach like mentoring a serious engineer.

+---

+# FOLDER STRUCTURE (STRICT)

 engineering-mastery/
 │